hbp-unibi/NeuroCoCoon/Extending.md

 module kind implementation.
 Default values for the properties are passed as the last argument to the property constructors.
 The parameter for the number of competing populations inside the winner-take-all architecture determines the number of connection points (ports) of the module instance.
 Such structural impacts of changes to a property value are specified when the property is created.
-This causes the visual to track such changes and to update the affected parts of the internal program representation.
+This causes the visual editor to track such changes and to update the affected parts of the internal program representation.

 ``` Java
 private final IntegerProp numberOfPopulations, numberOfNeurons;